ComScore

 Sean M. Haffey/Getty Images

 Though he spurned my New York Knicks, I can’t dismiss the greatness of Steve Kerr.
-He’s a key factor in the modern-day NBA dynasty that is the Golden State Warriors.
-The Warriors spent much of the latter half of the 2010s with their foot on opponents' necks.
+He’s a key factor in the modern-day NBA dynasty that is the Golden State Warriors, who spent much of the latter half of the 2010s with their foot on opponents' necks.

 A former five-time champion as a player, Kerr’s embrace of ball movement, and letting Draymond Green loose in the starting lineup were keys in transforming the Warriors into a perennial contender.
 Three titles and five straight NBA Finals appearances are rare.
 Though he’s only been a head coach for six seasons, Kerr’s list of achievements in this short amount of time is amazing.